dagronf/Base64-categories/README.md

 Overview
 --------

-Objective-C Wrapper for the migbase64 fast Base64 conversion libraries
+C/Objective-C wrapper for the MiGBase64 fast Base64 conversion libraries [located here](http://migbase64.sourceforge.net "Original Java source code"), originally written by [Mikael Grev](http://sourceforge.net/users/mgrev "Original author") and MiG InfoCom AB.

+### MiGBase64 port

-The migbase64 conversion libraries (originally written in Java) provide very fast and memory efficient conversion to and from Base64 encodings.
-The Objective-C wrapper is designed to minimise memory allocation/copying/duplication during the process of conversion to/from Base64.
-The raw conversion code is very fast and minimal, attempting to reduce the time and effort to perform the conversions.
+The MiGBase64 conversion libraries (originally written in Java) provide very fast and memory efficient conversion to and from Base64 encodings.
+The core MiGBase64 code has been ported to pure C (MIGConverter.h.c), retaining as much of the original code style and allocation behaviours as possible.

-As per the original MIG code, the encoding supports an optional RFC-compliant formatting.
+***Note that this port is in no way associated with the original Java code or the migbase64 author***.

+### Objective-C support

+The Objective-C category and classes are designed to minimise memory allocation/copying/duplication during the process of conversion to/from Base64, maintaining the speed and performance of the original Java source whilst maintaining the use of core Objective-C primitives (NSData and NSString).

+### Original source link

+Originally ported from [revision 1.2](http://migbase64.cvs.sourceforge.net/viewvc/migbase64/migbase64/src/util/Base64.java?revision=1.2&content-type=text%2Fplain "Original MiGBase64 revision link") of the MiGBase64 library.

+Please note the license for the MiGBase64 library at the end of this file (BSD license).

+### Requirements

-MIGBase64 requires ARC (currently), and will flag an error if built in a non-ARC environment
+For the Objective-C components, Base64+categories currently requires ARC and will flag an error if built in a non-ARC environment.

 Classes and categories
 ----------------------

 ### MIGConverter.h.c

 The two files 'MIGConverter.c' and 'MIGConverter.h' are ports of the code originally written Java to raw C.  Fundamentally, the only changes required were for handling parameter passing and to unroll a 'static' function that prepared an intermediary array for fast processing.

+The two function calls in MIGConverter.c return an internally allocated memory block for the result (when conversion is successful).
+The caller MUST free() the result array or else a memory leak will occur.

+The core C port (MIGConverter.c.h) is completely independent of the Objective-C code, which means it can be incorporated into other projects that can import or directly access C code.

 ### MIGBase64+categories.h.m

-The two files 'MIGBase64+categories.m' and 'MIGBase64+categories.h' are an Objective-C (ARC) wrapper on the top of the migbase64 port.
+The two files 'MIGBase64+categories.m' and 'MIGBase64+categories.h' are an Objective-C (ARC) categories sitting on the top of the MiGBase64 port.
+These files provide Base64 categories for NSData and NSString - refer to the header file for descriptions of the supplied methods.

 ### MIGBase64.h.m

 The two files 'MIGBase64.h' and 'MIGBase64.m' are a (basic) class wrapper for the provided categories.
-I find it cleaner in the code (particularly when dealing with base64-encoded NSStrings) to hand around an explicit Base64 object - makes it obvious in functions what to expect the data to contain.
+I find it cleaner in the code (particularly when dealing with base64-encoded NSStrings) to hand around an explicit Base64 object - makes it obvious in functions what to expect when you're handed the data by another function.

 Simple examples
 ---------------